Tractables/ProbabilisticCircuits.jl/README.md

 0.39999998f0
 ```

-Being able to compute marginals immediately provides the ability to compute conditional probabilities.
+Being able to compute marginals immediately offers the ability to compute conditional probabilities.
 For example, to compute the probability of raining given rainbow=1 and wet=1, we simply take the quotient of Pr(rain=1, rainbow=1, wet=1) and Pr(rainbow=1, wet=1):

 ```julia
 exp(circuit(true, true, true) - circuit(missing, true, true)) # Pr(rain=1|rainbow=1, wet=1)